-Something else to consider is that while other tech’s current most in-demand job such as data scientist usually requires an advanced degree in math and physics, programmers don’t need a degree to succeed.
+Something else to consider is that while other tech’s current most in-demand jobs such as data scientist usually require an advanced degree in math and physics, programmers don’t need a degree to succeed.
 And the proliferation of coding bootcamps is making programming skills more democratic for job seekers.

 What is programming used for?